ktelep/EMC-Zabbix-Integration/README.md

 *Prerequisites*

+1. Confirm that block statistics collection is enabled on your array:  https://community.emc.com/docs/DOC-24564
-1. EMC ECOM Server installed with Storage arrays registered (make sure it's been running for a few hours to build out the object model and collect some stats)
+1. EMC ECOM Server is installed with Storage arrays registered (make sure it's been running for a few hours to build out the object model and collect some stats)
     * Be sure you read the Installation documentation for the ECOM to confirm you have all of the necessary 32 and 64 bit libraries installed for your OS.
 2. Python module: pywbem, argparse(If Python < 2.7)